Marco4413/Pulsar/docs/LANGUAGE.md

 The `end` keyword must be specified at the end of the last branch.

-### Weird cool variants?!?!
+### More Ifs

-All the variants can be described with the following string:
+The following pattern describes all available Ifs:

 `if [not] [[<lvalue>] [<comp> <lvalue>]]:`